ROCm/rocr_debug_agent/docs/install/installation.rst

     zypper install gcc gcc-c++ make cmake libelf-devel libdw-devel

-- Python version 3.6 or later to run the tests.
+- Python 3.6 or later to run the tests.

 - ROCdbgapi library.
 This can be installed using the ROCdbgapi package as part of the ROCm release.
 See the instructions to install `ROCdbgapi library <https://rocm.docs.amd.com/projects/ROCdbgapi/en/latest/>`_.